antidot-framework/antidot-docs/docs/README.md

 ### Routed Pipeline

-The **Routed Pipeline** allows us to add specific pipelines to certain routes that will run inner global pipeline
+The **Routed Pipeline** allows us to add specific pipelines to certain routes that will run inside the global pipeline

 The configuration file for Routed Pipeline can be found at `router/routes.php`